 Darcy has translated the subtitles for a wide range of Korean films including Bong Joon Ho's Parasite (2019), Park Chanwook’s The Handmaiden (2016), Kim Jeewoon’s The Age of Shadows (2016) and Hong Sangsoo’s On the Beach at Night Alone (2017).
 He has also occasionally appeared as a supporting actor in films like Im Sangsoo’s The Taste of Money (2012) and the TV drama 3 Days (2014).
 In 2014 he co-launched the Wildflower Film Awards Korea, an annual awards ceremony recognizing achievement in Korea’s independent film sector.

 Jenna Ku is a producer based in Seoul, Korea.
 She majored sociology and got her MA in film at Chung-Ang University Graduate School, Seoul, Korea.
 She entered the field of film business as she co-founded INDIESTORY (www.indiestory.com), a distribution company for Korean independent films.
 She built up her career as a producer in investment/distribution companies such as Korea Pictures and Core Studio and production companies such as Realise Pictures and Boim Pictures.

 As a freelancer producer she produced Penny Pinchers (2011), The Running Actress (2017), Little Forest (2018).
 In 2016 she founded VOL Media, a film and other media production company based in Seoul and produced several feature films by now.
-The Table (2016) premiered at Busan International Film Festival in 2016 and well received by the audience and critics and <Shades of the Heart>(2019) was premiered at Jeonju International Film Festival.
-She recently finished the production of new film <Josée>, a remake of Japanese film.
+The Table (2016) premiered at Busan International Film Festival in 2016 and well received by the audience and critics and <Shades of the Heart>(2019) was premiered at Jeonju International film festival.
+In 2020 she produced the film, <Josée>, and which was released in 2020.
+Recently she’s producing a new film <Brave Coward> base on Korean webtoon.